maranqz/gopublicfield/README.md

 The linter blocks the changing of public fields.
 Unwritable fields help to avoid validation.
 The linter is useful when:

-* A project is migrated to Domain Model. <!-- TODO link to Fowler -->
+* A project is migrated to [Domain Model](https://martinfowler.com/eaaCatalog/domainModel.html) from [Anemic](https://martinfowler.com/bliki/AnemicDomainModel.html).
 * Business logic should not be broken by a direct variable assigning.
-* You don't want to use snapshot pattern to protect business logic in new project.
+* You don't want to use snapshot pattern to get data from model and want to protect business logic in the project.

 ## Use